greg-raven/Department-21/_posts/2019-02-24-gimme-some-of-that-ol-atonal-music.md

 ---
-title: '(Gimme Some of That) Ol’ Atonal Music'
+title: "(Gimme Some of That) Ol' Atonal Music"
 author: 'Noam Sain'
 layout: post
 ---